ASConvergenceSystems/lairs-architecture-pub/README.md

 # lairs-architecture-pub
 This document represents the current public‑safe architecture and an authoritative catalog of known LAIRS components.
+This document represents and active research artifact.
+The system is NOT production ready and is intended for controlled experimentation and architectural exploration.

 **#LAIRS Platform – Public Architecture & Module Catalog Executive Summary**